igorbanjacabh/rspec_test_report/README.md

 4. Run padrino rake ar:migrate to create accounts db table from existing model

-5. Run padrino rake seed to enter email/password for account that will be used for access to web app

-6. Run padrino start from the rspec_test_report directory to start the application
+5. Run padrino start from the rspec_test_report directory to start the application